University of Vic - Central University of Catalonia: History

-On 26 June 1599, Philip III of Spain granted permission for General Study activities in Vic and the privilege of graduating students in Art and Philosophy.
-Thus began the Literary University of Vic.
+On 26 June 1599, Philip III of Spain granted Vic´s General Study the right to award degrees in Art and Philosophy, founding the Literary University of Vic.
 In 1717, as a reprisal for the War of the Spanish Succession, Philip V suppressed all the Catalan universities, which had sided against him, and founded the University of Cervera in a Catalan city that had remained faithful to him.
 In 1749, the Vic Seminary for training priests was founded.
 In the 19th century Vic became a hub of cultural activity in the Catalan Renaixença., with figures of renown such as Jaume Balmes, Jacint Verdaguer and Jaume Collell, and institutions like the Episcopalian Library and Archive and the Literary Circle.

 In 1873, the city council tried without success to re-establish the University of Vic.
 Finally during the Transition, the Jaume Balmes Teacher Training School, affiliated with the University of Barcelona was founded in 1977.
 The publishing house Eumo Editorial (EUMO is the Catalan acronym for University School of Teachers of Osona) was created in 1979 and the design studio Eumogràfic in 1984.
 The 1987–1988 academic year was the first of the Estudis Universitaris de Vic with three teaching centres: the Jaume Balmes Teacher Training School, the University School of Business Studies of Osona, affiliated with the University of Barcelona, and the Osona Nursing School, affiliated with the Autonomous University of Barcelona.

-The Polytechnic School opened 1988, followed by the Faculty of Translation and Interpreting in 1993.
+The Polytechnic School opened 1989, followed by the Faculty of Translation and Interpreting in 1993.
 In 1997, this group of centres merged into a new university, when the Parliament of Catalonia passed the Law for Recognition of the University of Vic on 21 May.